 Aware, Inc. Awarded 2022 Cybersecurity Excellence Award by INTERNET TELEPHONY Magazine

-/EIN News/ -- BURLINGTON, MASS., Dec.
-08, 2022 (GLOBE NEWSWIRE) -- Aware, Inc. (NASDAQ: AWRE), a leading authentication company applying proven and trusted adaptive authentication to solve everyday business challenges with biometrics, announced today that TMC has named its newly announced SaaS product, AwareID™, as a recipient of the 2022 Cybersecurity Excellence Award presented by INTERNET TELEPHONY magazine.
+BURLINGTON, MASS., Dec.
+08, 2022 (GLOBE NEWSWIRE) -- Aware, Inc. AWRE, a leading authentication company applying proven and trusted adaptive authentication to solve everyday business challenges with biometrics, announced today that TMC has named its newly announced SaaS product, AwareID™, as a recipient of the 2022 Cybersecurity Excellence Award presented by INTERNET TELEPHONY magazine.

 AwareID combines the historically-disjointed best practices behind identity verification, multi-factor authentication and multi-modal biometrics into a single, low-code platform that is pre-configured for the most common use cases and is functional right from the start.
 It tackles onboarding and authentication to help organizations of all sizes improve their security posture while enhancing the end-user experience.